ExDBN: Learning Dynamic Bayesian Networks using Extended Mixed-Integer Programming Formulations: Problem Formulation

-\begin{remark} The identifiability of $W$ and $A$ using \ref{eq_DAG_base_form} has been studied for both Gaussian and non-Gaussian noise.
-Irrespective of the noise, the identifiability of $A$ is a consequence of the basic theory of autoregressive models \citep{killian11}.
+\begin{remark} The identifiability of $W$ and $A_i$ using \eqref{eq_DAG_base_form} has been studied for Gaussian and non-Gaussian noise.
+Regardless of noise, the identifiability of $A$ is a consequence of the basic theory of autoregressive models \citep{kilianStructuralVectorAutoregressions2011}.
 The identifiability of $W$ is a bit more involved and must be separated into the Gaussian and non-Gaussian case.
-In either case, however, identifiability is possible under mild conditions \citep{hyv10, peters12}. \end{remark}
+However, in either case, identifiability is possible under mild conditions \citep{hyvarinenEstimationStructuralVector2010, petersIdentifiabilityGaussianStructural2012}. \end{remark}

+Note that if the autoregressive order p is set to 0, ExDBN could be used to learn (static) Bayesian Networks.
+Dynamic Bayesian Networks differ from Bayesian Networks (BNs) primarily in the statistical structure of their data.
+While BNs are trained on sets of independent and identically distributed samples, DBNs rely on trajectories of time series where successive samples may be temporally dependent.
+The inference goal of DBN models is typically forecasting, whereas for BNs it is generative modeling.
+To evaluate learning algorithms, different types of benchmarks are required for BNs and DBNs.
+Therefore, in this work, we focus strictly on DBNs, i.e., autoregressive orders $p\geq1$.